GEOLOC/geoloc/README.md

 Three possibilities:

 ### 1. On a terminal ###
 Run ```python geoloc.py``` in your terminal and follow the on-screen instructions.
 As the program analyzes text, it saves all the expressions that it comes across in a dictionary, that we call knowledge.
 The created knowledge can be saved in json format after running the program.
 A json knowlege file can also be loaded before analyzing text.
+A catalan knowledge is provided with around 40 000 entries.

 ### 2. On a GUI ###